Marakkar: Religion

 In contrast to the Hanafis of Northern India, Bangladesh, and Pakistan, the Marakkars are part of a distinct South Indian Muslim community that follows the Shafi'i school of Islamic jurisprudence.
 They are one of several interconnected cultural groups along India's southwestern coast, including the Nawayaths of Konkan, Kodava Maaple of Coorg, Bearys of Tulu Nadu, and the Mappillas of Malabar.
 These communities share common religious practices and cultural traditions shaped by their coastal heritage and historical trade connections.

-Economic status

-Most Marakkars are, in some way or other, connected to foreign trade through which they became more advanced economically and socially than the different Muslim groups in the locality and even many Hindu sub-castes.

-The Marakkars were known to be a robust maritime spice trading community in medieval South Asia.
-They traded in and with locations such as Myanmar, Thailand, Malaysia in East Asia and South Asia, Maldives and Sri Lanka.

-Etymology

-The term "Marrakayar" etymology and its variousis forms.

-The first is from the term 'Marakala+aayar', which may mean those who wooden boat maker or worker in boats.
-In Tamil/Malayalam, "marakalam" signifies "wooden boat" and "aayar" which means worker.
-That it is the association of these two words that give Marakkayar.